 Jenna Umbriac is a registered dietitian who believes that access to nourishing food is a basic human right.
 She currently serves as Director of Programs and Policies at Manna Food Center in Gaithersburg, MD.
 At Manna, Jenna directs the weekend food assistance program, Smart Sacks, nutrition education programming, and designs policies to ensure Manna is providing a safe and healthful food supplement.
 She also works to provide regionally produced and nutritious food to Manna’s participants through donor education and partnerships with local farms and farm markets.
 Prior to her position at Manna, Jenna taught life science to middle schoolers as a Vincention Service Corps volunteer before earning an M.S. in nutrition from Bastyr University and completing her dietetic internship at Virginia Tech.
 Jenna also holds a B.S. in biology from Loyola University, Maryland.

-Farmers Market Program Manager, Crossroads Community Food Network
+Community Kitchen Program Manager, Crossroads Community Food Network